shuyansy/Earth-Observation-VLMs/TerraScope/README.md

 ### Data Preparation

-Download the training data from [🤗 sy1998/TerraScope-data](https://huggingface.co/datasets/sy1998/TerraScope-data) and [🤗 sy1998/Multisensor_RS_Data](https://huggingface.co/datasets/sy1998/Multisensor_RS_Data), and organize them under the `data/` folder.
+Download the training data from [🤗 sy1998/TerraScope-data](https://huggingface.co/datasets/sy1998/TerraScope-data)  and organize them under the `data/` folder.

 Download the pretrained backbone weights into `pretrained/`.